riyashreesh/MarriageRegistration/README.md

 # MarriageRegistration
-Marriage couple can register here
+ couple can register here for marriage